Create a virtual environment (optional)

 Multi-Image Summarization and Q&A#

-The following section describes the python CLI commands for file summarization and Q&A.
+The following section describes the Python CLI commands for file summarization and Q&A.

-First, export the VSS API endpoint as an environment variable.
+Export the VSS API endpoint as an environment variable.

 export VIA_BACKEND=http://<VSS_API_HOST>:<VSS_API_PORT>